Back to work

 without a physical car.

-High-fidelity VR simulators for Aston Martin HMI validation.
-Multiplayer co-location over Photon Fusion, live eye-tracking heatmaps, and tooling built for distributed design reviews across the UK and Europe.
+High-fidelity VR simulators for the Aston Martin Lagonda digital cockpit.
+Multiplayer co-location over Photon Fusion, live eye-tracking heatmaps captured on HP Reverb and Varjo hardware, and tooling built for distributed design reviews across the UK and Europe.

 Role